Theological/Intellectual Dictionary SEARCH A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 Effigy- (1) a representation or image, especially sculptured, etc., as on a monument.
 (2) a crude representation of someone disliked, used for purposes of ridicule.

 Efficacious- producing or capable of producing a desired effect.
+Effectual.

 Egregious- extremely or outrageously bad or reprehensible; "a crying shame"; "an egregious lie"; "flagrant violation of human rights"; "a glaring error"; "gross injustice."